impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-1-content.md

   assert_line 0 "$(rbenv---version)"
 ```

-This line states that the 1st line of the printed output should be equal to the output of the `rbenv --version` command (the indexing here is 0-based).
+This assertion states that the 1st line of the printed output should be equal to the output of the `rbenv --version` command (the indexing here is 0-based).
 So when the user runs `rbenv` without any arguments, the first line of printed output they should see is the version number for their RBENV installation.
 I try this on my machine, and it works as expected:

 ```
 $ rbenv